turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 end
 ```

-If the `current_user` is an admin, here's what will happen:
+When an admin triggers `destroy`, here's what happens:

 1. The `unless` condition is `true`, so the first `redirect_to` is skipped
 2. The article is destroyed